 Professor Edwards also maintained that Prime Minister Trudeau was wrong to treat "knowledge and information as to police methods, police practices, even police targets, as necessarily synonymous with improper interference with the day to day operations of the police."
 Indeed, he argued that "undue restraint on the part of the responsible Minister in seeking information as to police methods and procedures can be as much a fault as undue interference in the work of police governing bodies and individual chiefs of police."
 Professor Edwards raised in stark relief the dilemmas of on the one hand avoiding political interference in policing while on the other hand avoiding political shirking of responsibility for police activities.
 The McDonald Commission itself adopted a similar view when it stated that "a police force with an arm's length relationship to government- may produce problems as serious as the partisan misuse of the security intelligence agency."
-50
+53

-The idea that the responsible Minister was entitled and indeed under a duty to be informed about police practices that raised general issues of policy was reflected in the final report of the McDonald Commission.
+The idea that the responsible Minister should be informed about police practices that raised general issues of policy was reflected in the final report of the McDonald Commission.
 It noted that the common law principle of police independence was qualified in Canada both by the reference to Ministerial direction in the RCMP Act as well as the role of the Commissioner of the RCMP in supervising the actions of individual constables.
 The McDonald commission defended Ministerial involvement on the basis of democratic principles.
 Here much of the groundwork was laid by its director of research, Peter Russell.
-In a preliminary paper for the commission, Professor Russell stressed that a "security service accountable only to itself is incompatible with democracy" which in our constitutional system involved "a government whose activities are directed by Ministers and officials responsible to elected representatives and whose policies are open to added that "This does not mean the Attorney General in the realm of prosecutions, or the Solicitor General in the area of policing, should not have regard to political considerations in the non-partisan interpretation of the term 'politics'.
-Thus, it might be thought that there are legitimate political grounds for taking into account such matters as the harmonious international relations between states, the reduction of strife between ethnic groups, the maintenance of industrial peace and generally the interests of the public at large...."
-Edwards Ministerial Responsibility for National Security supra at 70.
+In a preliminary paper for the commission, Professor Russell stressed that a "security service accountable only to itself is incompatible with democracy" which in our constitutional system involved "a government whose activities are directed by Ministers and officials responsible to elected representatives and whose policies are open to informed public discussion."
+54 Building on these themes, the McDonald Commission stated that:

-49 Ibid supra at 96-97.
+52 Ibid supra at 96-97.

-50 McDonald Commission supra at 762
+53 McDonald Commission supra at 762